bluecolor/nodejdbc/README.md

-These examples are also available in the repository on a single file *test.coffee*.
+These examples are also available in the repository on a single file [test.coffee](https://github.com/blue-color/nodejdbc/blob/master/test.coffee)

 # API Docs
 API docs are located under `doc` folder.
 Thanks to [codo](https://github.com/coffeedoc/codo)